 - 1. The source of salvaged timber is: - a.
 Post-Harvest Material, defined as: - i. wooden culverts and bridges, and - ii. post-logging residue from an area that meets the requirements of paragraph 7.4(2)(e) of this section. - b.
 Damaged Timber, defined as: - i. blowdown green and aged timber, and - ii. fire, disease, insect or physically damaged timber. - 2.
 The qualifying criteria and methodology for calculating salvage logging stumpage rates for round logs is specified below: - a. post-harvest material must not be combined in the same cutting authority area with timber damaged through natural events. - b. except where damage to adjacent or contiguous timber occurs after harvesting is completed on the adjacent primary logging cutting permit area and the harvesting equipment has been demobilized from the area, damaged timber salvage cutting authority areas must be scattered, and not adjacent or contiguous to an existing cutting authority area. - c. the total cutting authority area for damaged salvage harvesting may vary in size but individual clearcut openings within the cutting authority area shall not exceed three hectares. - d. only damaged trees and hazard trees as approved by the Ministry may be removed on a damaged timber salvage cutting authority. - e. post-harvest salvage may only occur after primary logging has been satisfactorily completed and residue and waste assessments have been submitted to and accepted by the Ministry. - f. salvage cannot occur on a road right-of-way which has an active timber mark associated with it. - 3.
-Where the source of the salvaged timber is damaged timber, the stumpage rate for each species of the salvaged timber in a forest district will be determined using the schedule of average sawlog stumpage rates for damaged timber approved by the director. - 4.
-Where the source of the salvaged timber is post-harvest material, the stumpage rate for each species of timber in a forest district will be determined using the schedule of average sawlog stumpage rates for post-harvest material approved by the director.
+Where the source of the salvaged timber is damaged timber, the stumpage rate for each species of the salvaged timber will be determined using the Table 7-3 Average Sawlog Stumpage Rates for Salvaged Timber (\$/m3) for damaged timber. - 4.
+Where the source of the salvaged timber is post-harvest material, the stumpage rate for each species of timber will be determined using the Table 7-3 Average Sawlog Rates for Salvaged Timber (\$/m3) for post-harvest material.